alphagov/prototyping/README.md

 Bosh!

+(PS If it isn't working or can't find the files, try bundling - at the command line just type "bundle" and let it run)

 ## Prerequisites & installation

 Needs Ruby 1.9.x (not installed by default on OS X 10.7, but GDS dev build includes it)